kitschpatrol/yanki-obsidian/readme.md

 Selecting multiple folders from different parts of your vault is fine, they'll just end up in different Anki decks.

 Use care when editing or deleting folders from this list, since notes will be deleted from Anki (along with their review statistics) on the next sync.

+##### Ignore folder notes

+When enabled, notes matching the name of their parent folder will not be synced.
+This is useful if you use the [folder notes](https://github.com/LostPaul/obsidian-folder-notes) plugin to keep a top-level note per folder.

 #### Sync settings